Part 3 - Building a Model

 The new Class diagram will appear in the 'Project' tab of the Browser window and it will open in the main diagram workspace.

 The Diagram Toolbox provides a palette of elements and connectors that can be selected and dropped onto the currently open diagram.
 Doing so creates a new element or connector of the selected type within your model and displays it on the diagram where you dropped it.
 The Toolbox displays a set of elements and connectors that are commonly used with the current diagram type and this set changes as you open diagrams of different types.

 Open the Diagram Toolbox now by clicking the 'Toolbox' icon in the 'Diagram' panel of the Design ribbon.
 The Toolbox is displayed on the left side of the diagram workspace.

 This image shows the new, empty Class diagram and, beside it, the Diagram Toolbox showing the elements and connectors appropriate for working with Class diagrams.

 Let's now use the Diagram Toolbox to add some elements to our Class diagram.

 Select the Class element in the Toolbox, then click on the empty diagram.
 A new Class named 'Class1' is created in your model and placed onto the open diagram.
 The Class name 'Class1' is applied by default.
-You can type a new name into the Class on the diagram, or you can change the name later using the element Properties window.
+You can type a new name into the Class on the diagram, or you can change the name later using the Properties window.
 Create a second Class on the diagram by again selecting 'Class' in the toolbox and dragging it onto the diagram.